-My friends and family are the most important aspect of my life.
-Since my recovery, I have been diligent in surrounding myself with people whom I trust and bring out the best in me.
-This note includes personal, positive messages they have said or sent to me over the last several years.
-I look back on this when self-validation doesn’t cut it.
+My family are the most important aspect of my life.
+I use the word “family” in a non-traditional sense.
+Since my recovery, I have been diligent in surrounding myself with people whom I trust and bring out the best in me, which doesn’t always include blood relatives.
+In many cases, your chosen family can be better for your wellbeing than your bloodline.

 One I come back to often is Centre for Clinical Interventions, as it has free workbooks available on a variety of topics, mental illnesses, and dysfunctional behaviours.

 4. Designated Confidants

 Regardless of what we tell ourselves, being alone for extended periods , especially during difficult times, can decelerate healing.

 Having a few people whom I trust, especially in vulnerable moments, has been advantageous in maintaining my mental health.
 My confidants include a few close family members, my husband, and several dear friends.
 In the past, this has also included professionals, such as therapists and dieticians.

 Having had an eating disorder, and experiencing that depth of self-loathing, my detector for worrisome thoughts or feelings is quite sensitive.
 In other words, if I’m starting to “spiral,” my body will pick up the ques and alert me.